 Many of us may experience anxiety and stress in the workplace, but how often do we consider the ramifications?
 Nathan Rosas, an enthusiast blogger who shares valuable write-ups on health and fitness on his blog has a passion is to share the ideas and knowledge with readers worldwide.
 Continue reading “Exploring Anxiety in the Workplace” »

-Recent information from the HSE (Health and Safety Executive) shows that there are around 428,000 cases of work-related stress annually in the UK, which accounts for 40% of occupational illness(1).
+Recent information from the HSE (Health and Safety Executive) shows that there are around 526,000 cases of work-related stress annually in the UK.
 Employees most likely affected by stress in the workplace are based in health and social care, education and public administration, all of which have their own demands.
 Continue reading “Workplace Stress and the Role of Addiction” »

 There are no places, or people, less open and available to consider mindfulness – than the place of work!
 Yet, at a time of global insecurity, for finance and resilience, mindfulness provides clarity – and with our attention where it needs to be, we can achieve the desired outcomes.

 This is a wonderful therapy model bringing together the power of Mindfulness, integrated with the more widely recognised principles of Cognitive Behaviour Therapy.